stefanthurnherr/family-dashboard/README.md

 How to boot into Chromium kiosk mode
 =======
-* The default behaviour of RPi OS Desktop version is to auto-login and boot into Desktop, so the only thing we need to add is to auto-start Chromium in kiosk mode
-* Add this to `.config/wayfire.ini`:
+* The default behaviour of RPi OS Desktop version is to auto-login and boot into Desktop, so the only thing we need to add is to auto-start Chromium in kiosk mode.
+To do this, add this line to `.config/wayfire.ini`:
   ```shell
   chromium = chromium-browser http://localhost:8080/slideshow --kiosk --noerrdialogs --disable-infobars --no-first-run --ozone-platform=wayland --enable-features=OverlayScrollbar --start-maximized
   ```